mentionm/crypto-resources/README.md

 ### 📆 Calendars
 - [NFT Calendar](https://nftcalendar.io/) - a database of upcoming NFT drops (both SOL and ETH).
-- [NFT SOL](https://nftsolana.io/) - A list of upcoming SOL NFTs with Google Calendar feature. *Missing some solid projects*
+- [NFT SOL](https://nftsolana.io/) - A list of upcoming SOL NFTs with a Google Calendar feature. *Missing some solid projects*

 ## 🔧 Other Tools
 - ~~[Solradar](https://solradar.io/) - Check floors, volumes, listed count, and more.
 Works on SOL only.~~ *Closed*